The Martian Calendar

 NASA teams today supporting missions to Mars generally work on Martian clocks based on the longer Martian days—called “sols”.
 If you’ve seen or read “The Martian”, you may have noticed this in use.
 When people say the word “sol”, the specifically mean a day on Mars.

 Every calendar must have an “epoch date”—the date at which counting starts.
-Each mission has its own “epoch date” which is the mission touches down on Mars.
+Each NASA mission has its own “epoch date” which is the sol when the mission touches down on Mars.
 That date is sometimes called “Sol 0” and sometimes “Sol 1”.
 Either way, each Mars mission historically works on its own calendar.

 That much is pretty standard when it comes to Martian calendars.
 However, there is no commonly accepted way to divide up a Martian year.
 Our basis for dividing up a year on Earth—the cycles of the moon—is nonsensical in a Martian context.
 One Martian moon crosses the sky several times a day and the other is too faint to be meaningful to any people living on Mars.